Quickly compare the best project management software for startups with pricing, main use case, and evaluation criteria to consider.

 What are we looking for when we select project management software for startups for review?
 Here’s a summary of my evaluation criteria:

 - User Interface (UI): Is the interface modern, simple, and easy to understand and navigate?

 - Usability: Is it easy to learn and master?
 Does the company offer good tech support, user support, tutorials, and training to reduce the learning curve?

-- Integrations: Does it connect with software you most likely already use, like Slack, Dropbox, Evernote, Excel, Google Drive, Google Calendar, and email integration?
+- Integrations: Does it connect with software you most likely already use, like Slack, G Suite, Google Drive, Google Calendar, Dropbox, JIRA, Evernote, Excel, Salesforce, Proofhub, and so on?
 If it doesn’t have file sharing built-in, you’ll definitely want to make sure it integrates with a file management tool to keep all of your file versions for different projects in a central location.
 Software development teams will probably want a pre-built integration with Jira.

 - Value for $: Is the price accessible for small teams and startups?
 Does it offer a free plan to start, or any free trials or freemium subscriptions?

 Key Features Small Business Task Management Tools

 Here are some of the features I look for when evaluating a project management system for startups and small businesses.

 - Streamlined work management features: Most startups don’t have a lot of resources to dedicate to training and onboarding, so the tool must offer simplified “get-up-and-go” project planning with a manageable learning curve.